Claudia Sheinbaum: Cool-headed Scientist Seeking To Lead Mexico - UrduPoint

 Sheinbaum also spent several years as a researcher in California, where she honed her English language skills.

-She was a contributing author for the United Nations' Nobel Peace prize winning Intergovernmental Panel on Climate Change.
+She was a contributing author of the United Nations' Nobel Peace Prize-winning Intergovernmental Panel on Climate Change.

 Her first public role was as Mexico City environment minister in the early 2000s.